techge/eewids/examples/rogueAP/README.md

 ## Characteristics

 * scalable (it does not make any difference, if one service sees all or just one frame, therefore multiple workers can get started based on load)
-* shared storage may needed to allow scalability (depends on [configuration](#how-lists-are-used), e.g. if a knownAP list should be saved)
+* shared storage needed to allow scalability (see [configuration](#how-lists-are-used), e.g. a knownAP list is saved)
 * needs network connection to: RabbitMQ

 ## General Approach

-The Rogue Access Point detection looks for new/forbidden ESSIDs or ESSID/BSSID combinations seen by the remote capture.
+The service for rogue access point detection looks for new/forbidden ESSIDs or ESSID/BSSID combinations seen by the remote capture.
 Alerts, warnings or infos are published consequently.

+This service is called rogue access point detection, although this might be misleading as rogue AP is often referred to a WiFi AP connected to a secure network (see the wikipedia [article](https://en.wikipedia.org/wiki/Rogue_access_point)).
+However this tool is maybe more about finding ["evil twins"](https://en.wikipedia.org/wiki/Evil_twin_(wireless_networks)) or [honeypots](https://en.wikipedia.org/wiki/Honeypot_(computing)) which are indeed "rogue" access points within a organization.
+In a way it serves as a rogue AP detection in the classic meaning too, as one can detect every not authorized AP around.

 ### Black and Whitelists